 Duties of the Federal Foreign Office

 The upkeep of war graves is in principle a responsibility of the government, and is rooted in our constitution, the Basic Law (Article 74 (1) (10)).
 Within the Federal Government, the Federal Foreign Office is responsible for matters concerning war graves abroad.
 This includes negotiating and concluding agreements with other countries on war graves.
 The War Graves Commission and the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth, which is responsible for the maintenance of war graves in Germany (including German war graves abroad), also take part in these negotiations.
 A framework agreement concluded in 2003 between the Federal Government, as represented by the Federal Foreign Office, and the War Graves Commission provides a clear legal foundation for war grave maintenance abroad.
 The Commission is responsible for carrying out this duty in accordance with its own statutes.
 Insofar as its own income (from donations, membership fees, and fundraising) is not sufficient to meet the requirements of war grave maintenance abroad, the Commission receives funding from the Federal Foreign Office (in 2012 and 2013: EUR 10,88 million annually).
 The Federal Foreign Office and the German missions abroad work with the Commission on a continual basis in a spirit of partnership.
 Beyond this, German missions abroad care for German war graves in countries where the Commission is not present.

 Did you know?

-- The Commission’s database-driven catalogue of graves includes more than 4.5 million entries, which you can research yourself on the Commission’s website (external link, opens in new windowwww.volksbund.de).
+The Commission’s database-driven catalogue of graves includes more than 4.5 million entries, which you can research yourself on the Commission’s website (www.volksbund.de).